Henry Champion (general)

-General Henry Champion (March 16, 1751 – July 13, 1836) was born to Colonel Henry Champion and Deborah Brainard.
+General Henry Champion (March 16, 1751 – July 13, 1836) was a military leader, politician, and deacon born to Colonel Henry Champion and Deborah Brainard.
 He was a descendant of the Henry Champion who settled in Connecticut in 1647.
 He sailed to the colony from Norwich, England.

-Biography
+Early life

 Henry Champion III was born in Westchester, Connecticut.
-He was the eldest of 7 children born to Col. Champion.
+He was the eldest of 7 children born to Colonel Henry Champion.
 His brother General Epaphroditus Champion was born in 1756 and also became a staunch Federalist.

+Family

 On October 10, 1781, Henry married Abigail Tinker, daughter of Sylvanus and Abigail (Olmstead) Tinker.
 Their family included four sons and four daughters, all born in Westchester: